Blown for Good: Contents

-The author describes a 2004 event where Tom Cruise was awarded the organization's Medal of Valor from David Miscavige, the video of which was leaked to the Internet in January 2008.
+The author describes a 2004 event where Tom Cruise was awarded the organization's Freedom Medal of Valor from David Miscavige, the video of which was leaked to the Internet in January 2008.
 Initially, the video intended for the event featured Cruise and other celebrities including Will Smith appearing on camera and praising the actor.
 Miscavige disapproved and instructed Scientology staff to create a video where Cruise would speak about himself and his views on being a Scientologist.
 "Dave Miscavige later said that his Tom Cruise video was one of the most important videos that had ever been produced," writes Headley.